About CLAPA

 We store your data in six key places:

-• Formstack, Gravity Forms, Microsoft Forms: these systems process the information you send us through one our forms.
+- Gravity Forms, Microsoft Forms: these systems process the information you send us through one our forms.
 In some cases, they send it directly to our Salesforce database and/or e-mailing lists.
-We will always indicate on a form what we’ll do with any personal data and where it will be stored.
+We include a link to this policy on forms collecting personal data and will highlight if we think there is anything else you should know before submitting your information.

-• CLAPA’s Shopify shop: we run our shop through Shopify, which stores names and addresses of customers, as well as information on what they’ve ordered.
-We do not store payment information.
+- CLAPA’s Shopify shop: we run our shop through Shopify, which stores names and addresses of customers, as well as information on what they’ve ordered.
+We do not store information such as card details; payment transactions are handled by Shopify and are encrypted.
+Select CLAPA staff have access to Shopify but for each payment we can only see limited information such as the last four digits of a payment card.
+This helps us track down payments in case of any issues.
 Shopify has its own privacy policy which is available in our shop.

 Everywhere we store your data complies with strict UK and EU regulations on data security and protocols.
 This includes data centres based in the USA which work to ensure they are fully compliant for organisations, like CLAPA, based in Europe.